 Bart: I had the most wonderful dream!
 You were there, and you, and you... [to Hutz] You, I've never seen before.

 - Played literally in Mater's Tall Tales, a series of Pixar shorts set after Cars.
 Each short begins with Mater regaling Lightning McQueen and the Radiator Springs residents with a story about an exciting career he used to hold (firefighter, bullfighter, drift racer).
-Halfway through, Mater would turn to McQueen and say "And You Were There!", then continue the story with McQueen as a Butt Monkey participant.
+Halfway through, Mater would turn to McQueen and say "Don't you remember?
+You was there too!", then continue the story with McQueen as either a Butt-Monkey participant or helping Mater while he's in a bind.
 Each story ends with a stinger that suggested the story wasn't completely fabricated...